shepai/ML-Challenge2023/README.md

 ## Task
 Your task is to classify sensor data to determine whether the movement is part of walking or driving.
 The data set has been prepared with columns representing time step, action (1 for walking and 4 for driving), and then the acceleration in the x, y and z.
 This data is a subset of the data from <a href="https://physionet.org/content/accelerometry-walk-climb-drive/1.0.0/#files">this dataset</a>.

+There is an award for best accuracy and another for the most creative solution.

 ## Downloading the data
 You can simply download the csv file or clone this repository.
 Once you have the csv file local you can open and view it with pandas:
 ```